 8. Professional Opportunities and Obligations - Absences relating to professional job opportunities must be pre-approved by the LACHSA administration and must not exceed 5 consecutive days annually.
-A student who holds a permit for working in the entertainment industry is permitted a maximum of 5 absences per semester.
+A student who holds a permit for working in the entertainment industry is permitted a maximum of 5 absences per school year, up to 5 consecutive days each (Ed Code 48225.5).